 1) What do you think are the objectives of Change Management?

-Answer: The primary objective of Change Management is to ensure that the organisation undergoes the planned changes effectively with minimal risks while having all employees on board with the plan.
-The smooth implementation of changes in an organisation can be done via the following steps:
+Answer: The primary objective of Change Management is to ensure that the organization undergoes the planned changes effectively with minimal risks while having all employees on board with the plan.
+Change management tools are essential in achieving this objective, as they help coordinate efforts, monitor progress, and facilitate communication throughout the organization.

 a) Identify the areas for improvement